How we can help with Diabetes

-Diabetes is when one’s blood sugar levels rise higher than normal.
+Diabetes occurs when one’s blood sugar levels rise higher than normal.
 As mentioned, when you eat, your body breaks food down into sugar and sends it into the blood.
 Insulin helps move the sugar from the blood into your cells.
 With diabetes, though, your body either does not produce insulin or does not respond to insulin, depending on if you have type I or type II diabetes.

 Type I Diabetes

 Individuals with type I diabetes do not produce insulin, which is needed to help move sugar from food into your blood and then your cells, to help boost energy and provide nutrients to the organs, muscles, and nervous system.
-With type I diabetes, the body’s immune system destroys cells that release insulin; this is called insulin resistance.
+With type I diabetes, the body’s immune system destroys cells that release insulin; this is called insulin resistance.This is often the result of an autoimmune disorder that attacks the pancreas and destroys it’s ability to produce insulin

 Type II Diabetes